Simple Present Tense in English GrammarJust here for the exercises? Click here.

 The following are signal words for the simple present:

 - every day/week/month/…

 In addition to the simple present, there are three more present tenses in English grammar: the present progressive, the present perfect and the present perfect progressive.
 Each one has a different function.

 You can learn when to use which present tense over in Lingolia’s English Tense Comparison section:

 Conjugation of English Simple Present Tense

 The conjugation of English verbs in the simple present is relatively simple.
 We add an -s/-es to verbs in the third person singular (he/she/it), otherwise the verb does not change.
 In positive sentences, we use the verb in its present form.
-In negative sentences and questions, we use the auxiliary verb do or does in the third person singular.
-The main verb is used in it the infinitive form.
+In negative sentences and questions, we use the auxiliary verb do.
+The main verb is used in the infinitive form.